Harleemarh/alx-system_engineering-devops/0x02-shell_redirections/README.md

 "task 1, write a script that displays a confused smiley "(Ôo)'"\
 "task 2, display the content of the /etc/passwd file"\
 "task 3, display the content of /etc/passwd and /etc/hosts"\
+"task 4, display the last 10 lines of /etc/passwd"\